rolkra/rolkra.github.io/_posts/2022-04-01-regex-for-beginners.md

 [1] 3
 ```

-Matches only the 3rd element (Lemon)
+Only the 3rd element (Lemon) matches.

  ```R
 > grep("e", c("Apple", "Orange", "Lemon"))
 [1] 1 2 3
 ```

-Matches all, because all contain the character "e"
+All matches, because all contain the character "e"

 ```R
 > grep("a", c("Apple", "Orange", "Lemon"))
 [1] 2
 ```
-Matches "Orange" (but not "Apple"), because it is case sensitive by default
+Only "Orange" matches (but not "Apple"), because searching is case sensitive by default

 ## Case Sensitive